PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 REQUIREMENT: If the user changes the "Random seed" then mark that in the history as "Random Seed changed".
 Only add it one time if changed.

 REQUIREMENT: When a quiz is graded, create or append to the file "quizlog.yaml

+REQUIREMENT: Modify this examreport.html template to show various statistics based on the quizlog.yaml file.
+Various reports should be a navbar to the left that you can click on to generate the report.
+The model.quizlog will contain all the data as defined in the quizlog YAML file.
+Reports should be:
+* Quizzes - Show a table with one quiz per row, sorted by quiz name.
+Columns are:
+  * "Assessments" that show the total number of times the quiz was taken.
+This will be the sum of all
 ---

 SUBJECT = History - Basic Colonial America and the Revolution